slcs-jsc/jurassic/projects/benchmark/README.md

 - collecting supplementary data for compiler and system comparisons

 The JUWELS Booster runner already exposes `ACC_TIME` and `ACC_NOTIFY` as opt-in diagnostic controls.
-They write their raw compiler/runtime diagnostics into the regular batch logs while the standard summary output remains lightweight and reproducible.
+Both are disabled by default so standard benchmark runs stay lightweight and reproducible; enable them explicitly when raw compiler/runtime diagnostics are needed in the batch logs.

 ### Summary Files and Plots